IBM-Bluemix-Docs/mass-data-migration/import-data.md

 ### Step 4.
 Copy data onto the network share
 {: #copy-data}

-After you connect to the NFS share, start and monitor the data copy.
+Now that you're connected to the NFS share, you can start and monitor the data copy to the device.

 1. Copy data onto the network share by using a file copy tool that is compatible with your host computer.